se4ai/se4ai.github.io/docs/about.md

 layout: default
 ---

+## Why?
+Refactoring AI for SE

+AI software is still software; i.e. is something that has to be maintained and extended by software engineers.

+## How (are we)?

 We are university researchers from NC State Unviversity who work extensively with  industrial on industrial applications of AI.